HonorarPlus/cefpython/docs/Contributing-code.md

 after doing so some strange things happen (maybe unittest is running these methods in separate threads).
-So with these restrictions the way it works currently is that there is a single method named test_main() in which muliple sub-tests are run.
+So with these restrictions the way it works currently is that there is a single method named test_main() in which multiple sub-tests are run.
 A function named subtest_message() was defined to be able to output results of the multiple subtests that are running inside the test_main() method.